 Step 1: Preheat your oven to 425º F (or 350º F if you don’t want a dome top.)
 Add your dry ingredients to a bowl and whisk to blend.

 Step 2: Add the shredded cheese and herbs/seasonings.
 Whisk to blend it all together.
 This will help prevent the shredded cheese from clumping when the wet ingredients are added.

 Step 3: In a smaller bowl, add the wet ingredients and whisk to blend.

 Step 4: Pour the wet ingredients into the dry ingredients and mix until it is just barely mixed.

 Step 5: Line your muffin tin with muffin papers and fill each about 3/4 full of batter.

 Step 6: Bake at 425º F for 5 minutes, then reduce the temperature to 350º F and bake for 20 minutes until done.

 To test for doneness, insert a toothpick into the center of the muffins.
 If the toothpick comes out clean, it is done baking.
-If you see batter or crumbs, the muffins need to bake longer.
+If you see batter or crumbs, the muffins need to be baked longer.

 You can make these muffins with dairy-free cheese.
-I recommend using either VioLife or Daiya brands dairy-free cheese.
-Also use cold vegan butter!
+I recommend using either VioLife or Daiya brands of dairy-free cheese.
+Also, use cold vegan butter!

 These muffins will keep for up to 4 days in an airtight container or for up to 4 months in the freezer.